okta/okta-developer-docs/packages/@okta/vuepress-site/code/javascript/okta_auth_sdk/index.md

 Using our npm module is a good choice if:

 - You have a build system in place where you manage dependencies with npm.
-- You do not want to load scripts directly from third party sites.
+- You don't want to load scripts directly from third-party sites.

 To install [@okta/okta-auth-js](https://www.npmjs.com/package/@okta/okta-auth-js):